Commission-Meeting-Graphic-2026-03-20

 NEWS

-Kentucky Fish and Wildlife Commission to hold quarterly meeting March 20 at Salato Wildlife Education Center
+UPDATED: MEETING WILL BE HELD VIA LIVE VIDEO TELECONFERENCE - Kentucky Fish and Wildlife Commission to hold quarterly meeting March 20 VIA LIVE VIDEO TELECONFERENCE AND at Salato Wildlife Education Center

-The meeting will take place in the Schaaf Room at the Salato Wildlife Education Center on the Kentucky Department of Fish and Wildlife Resources campus in Frankfort, and it is open to the public.
+Commission members will meet via live video teleconference, with many expected to attend in person.
+The physical location for the meeting shall remain in the Schaaf Room at the Salato Wildlife Education Center on the Kentucky Department of Fish and Wildlife Resources campus in Frankfort.
+The meeting is open to the public.

 The meeting will be livestreamed and archived on the department's YouTube channel at youtube.com/FishandWildlifeKY.
 A link to the livestream will be posted to the top of the department's homepage at fw.ky.gov before the start of the meeting.